Loading Events

 • The Research & Development Store

-The Research & Development Store launches an expanded exhibition and event space with 50 Years of PUNK, honoring the groundbreaking legacy of PUNK Magazine.
-50 Years of PUNK celebrates not only the publication’s enduring cultural impact but also the artists, photographers, and musicians who helped shape one of the most influential creative movements of the 20th century.
+The Research & Development Store launches an expanded gallery and event space with 50 Years of PUNK, honoring the groundbreaking legacy of PUNK Magazine.
+50 Years of PUNK celebrates not only the publication’s enduring cultural impact, but also the artists, photographers, and musicians who helped shape one of the most influential creative movements of the 20th century.

-The exhibition is organized by Ki Smith Gallery and features art and photographs by Roberta Bayley, R. Crumb, Shepard Fairey, Danny Fields, Bob Gruen, and Chris Stein, and special contributions from Brian Eno, Debbie Harry, David Byrne, Mark Mothersbaugh, Joan Jett, and many more.
+The collection of works is organized by Ki Smith Gallery and features art and photographs by Roberta Bayley, R. Crumb, Shepard Fairey, Danny Fields, Bob Gruen, and Chris Stein, and special contributions from Brian Eno, Debbie Harry, David Byrne, Mark Mothersbaugh, Joan Jett, and many more.

 At the heart of 50 Years of PUNK is a suite of eleven signed and numbered silk screens produced by Gary Lichtenstein Editions.
 These works reimagine and revive original stills from PUNK Magazine, transforming the publication’s playful, subversive art and photography into bold, large-scale, and collectible fine art screen prints.